MindorksOpenSource/Jetpack-Compose-WhatsApp-Clone/README.md

 * How to work with Lists?
 * How to work with Tabs?
 * How to build TopAppBar and work with different Containers?
-* How to work with Constraint Layout in Jetpack Compose?
 * How to load images from Drawable and Url?
-* How to work with ProvidableAmbient?
+* How to work with Coroutines in Compose?
 * How to manage state in Jetpack Compose?
 * How to write test cases in Jetpack Compose?
 * How to work with LiveData in Jetpack Compose?